ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 Let's now map the symbols onto Bayes' rule.

 - $H$ are the parameters, which are $\mu$ and $\sigma$ here.
-- $D$ is the data that I will observe [TODO: this is referred to as `xs` later, but is not shown how to generate].
+- $D$ is the data that I will observe
 - $P(H|D)$ is the posterior, which we would like to compute.
 - $P(D|H)$ is the likelihood,
 and is given by $y$'s probability distribution $Normal(\mu, \sigma)$,